Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/UpgradeTo50.md

 * TDS and CDM now use `thredds.server.catalog` and `thredds.client.catalog`.
 The APIs are different, but with equivalent functionality to thredds.catalog.
 * `thredds.client.DatasetNode` now has `getDatasetsLogical()` and `getDatasetsLocal()` that does or does not dereference a `CatalogRef`, respectively.
   You can also use `getDatasets()` which includes a dereferenced catalog if it has already been read.

+## netCDF-Java API Changes (5.1.x)

+### Many checked exceptions removed

+Many unneeded checked Exceptions were removed in 5.1.
+In some cases, you may need to change your code to remove Exception handling.
+For example, the `buildFrom*` methods from `thredds.client.catalog.builder.CatalogBuilder` no longer throw `IOException`s.

+### CFGridCoverageWriter2

+* The `writeOrTestSize` method of `CFGridCoverageWriter2` has been refactored into two new methods:
+  * Check size of file before writing:
+    ~~~java
+    ucar.nc2.util.Optional<Long> getSizeOfOutput(CoverageCollection gdsOrg, List<String> gridNames,
+                                                 SubsetParams subset, boolean tryToAddLatLon2D)
+    ~~~
+  * Write file and return size:
+    ~~~java
+    ucar.nc2.util.Optional<Long> write(CoverageCollection gdsOrg, List<String> gridNames,
+                                       SubsetParams subset, boolean tryToAddLatLon2D,
+                                       NetcdfFileWriter writer)
+    ~~~